datarhei/core/README.md

 which filesystem this rule is designated to.
 Then a [glob pattern](https://pkg.go.dev/path/filepath#Match) follows to identify the files.
 If `max_files` is set to a number > 0, then the oldest files from the matching files will be deleted if the list of matching files is longer than that number.
 If `max_file_age_seconds` is set to a number > 0, then all files that are older than this number of seconds from the matching files will be deleted.
+If `purge_on_delete` is set to `true`, then all matching files will be deleted when the process is deleted.

 The API calls are